Two coupled-drive centrifugal fans on the Jitamitra shop floor

 Do you have SCR / DeNOx booster fans in service already?

 This is an engineered-capability page, so we will be straight with you: the SCR / DeNOx booster is a duty we engineer to, and we are not going to claim a specific installed count for it here.
 What stands behind it is directly relevant experience — hot, dust-laden, corrosive flue-gas fans are our core ID and high-temperature work, and the booster shares that engineering.
-We size it on the same proprietary fan-selection software, build it in the same materials, and prove it on the same 200 HP VFD test rig.
+We engineer it with the same discipline — sized and computed to your duty — build it in the same materials, and prove it on the same 200 HP VFD test rig.
 Tell us your gas and catalyst data and we design to it; if you want proof of the underlying flue-gas fan work, ask and we will show relevant references by sector.

 Do you performance-test the booster before dispatch?

 Yes.
-Every fan is performance-tested in-house to the AMCA 210 / ISO 5801 method on our 200 HP VFD test rig, and dynamically balanced to ISO 21940 G6.3 as standard, with G2.5 or G1.0 on application.
+Every fan is performance-tested in-house to the IS 4894 / ISO 5801 / AMCA 210 method on our 200 HP VFD test rig, and dynamically balanced to ISO 21940 G6.3 as standard, with G2.5 or G1.0 on application.
 We verify the curve against your sized duty point — including the margin to the fouled-catalyst pressure — before the fan leaves the floor, and the test and FAT are customer-witnessed on request.
 You see the curve and the balance report before dispatch.

 What do CE, ATEX, AMCA and ISO actually mean on your quote?